METS-Programme/ugandaemr-usermanual/reporting_cohort_builder.md

-NOTE:
-Saved Cohorts
+**NOTE:**

+**Saved Cohorts**
-•	Saved  cohort are not saved searches  they  can be link to other data manipulation  modules
+* Saved  cohort are not saved searches  they  can be link to other data manipulation  modules
-•	They are found at the bottom of the saved search list
+* They are found at the bottom of the saved search list
-•	By clicking the any link that is existing on the list  it opens the export with new or current numbers The Main difference between a saved search and a saved cohort is a saved search will update the data it returns when rerun at a later date while the cohort will not update
+* By clicking the any link that is existing on the list  it opens the export with new or current numbers

+The Main difference between a saved search and a saved cohort is a saved search will update the data it returns when rerun at a later date while the cohort will not update